Two arrested for shooting at Bollywood superstar's home - ExBulletin

 Two arrested for shooting at Bollywood superstar's home

-Two members of a notorious criminal gang have been arrested by Indian police for shooting at the home of Bollywood actor Salman Khan (pictured) in retaliation for the superstar's killing of two antelopes.
+AHMEDABAD (AFP) – Two members of a notorious criminal gang were arrested by Indian police yesterday for shooting at Bollywood actor Salman Khan's home in retaliation for the superstar's killing of two antelopes.

 The Bishnoi gang, accused of several murders and extortion rackets, hails from a larger desert-based religious sect that views the species as the reincarnation of its guru.

-Jailed gang leader Lawrence Bishnoi has threatened Salman with assassination in the past.
+Jailed gang leader Lawrence Bishnoi has threatened Khan with assassination in the past.

 We were able to locate the two accused near a temple, said Kutch district police officer Mahendra Bagaria.

-Members of the Bishnoi community pursued a criminal case against Salman for the Blackbuck shootings for 20 years.
+Members of the Bishnoi community pursued criminal proceedings against Khan for the Blackbuck shootings for 20 years.

-But the sentence was stayed on appeal just days after Salman was jailed, prompting Lawrence to warn shortly after that his gang would take the law into their own hands.
+But the sentence was suspended on appeal just days after Khan was sent to prison, prompting Lawrence Bishnoi to warn soon after that his gang would take the law into their own hands.

 The gang leader has been accused of orchestrating several murders, including that of famous Indian rapper Sidhu Moose Wala in 2022.

-Salman has starred in nearly 150 films and TV shows since his first hit in the 1980s and remains one of Bollywood's most bankable personalities.
+Khan has starred in nearly 150 films and television shows since his first success in the 1980s and remains one of Bollywood's most bankable personalities.

 But his personal life has long been marred by controversy.